 - To move the boat forward on land, gently push the Speed Joystick on the console forward.
-The further the lever is pushed, the greater the acceleration - Return the Speed Joystick to the central neutral position to stop - To reverse the boat, gently pull the Speed Joystick backwards - Steer the boat left and right using the console steering wheel - Greater control can be achieved by moving the joystick in small increments
+The further the lever is pushed, the greater the acceleration - Return the Speed Joystick to the central neutral position to stop - To reverse the boat, gently pull the | Speed Joystick | backwards - Steer the boat left and right using the console steering wheel - Greater control can be achieved by moving the joystick in small increments

-If the inboard engine starts to stall while driving on land, such as climbing a steep gradient, ensure the Inboard Throttle is set to 'Max'.
-If the inboard engine continues to stall, pull back on the Speed Joystick to reduce the load on the inboard engine, but to still allow the craft to travel.
+If the inboard engine starts to stall while driving on land, such as climbing a steep gradient, press the Throttle Up button a second time to set it to max RPM.
+If the inboard engine continues to stall, pull back on the Speed Joystick to reduce the load on the inboard engine, but to still allow the boat to travel.
 The hydraulic wheel motors produce the most torque at lower speeds, so operating at a lower speed provides the most pulling power.

-Do not use the craft on slopes greater than 1:5
+Do not use the boat on slopes greater than 1:4

-Do not drive the craft across slopes
+Do not drive the boat across slopes

-Do not park the craft on a slope
+Do not park the boat on a slope

-Do not use the craft unless a safety runoff path is available
+Do not use the boat unless a safety runoff path is available

-The legs must be straight and fully extended when driving or raising and lowering the craft on land.
+The legs must be straight and fully extended when driving or raising and lowering the boat on land.
 Driving when the legs are not fully extended may cause excessive load and damage.
 This is not covered under warranty.

-As with any moving vehicle, appropriate care must be taken when driving the craft.
-The amphibious craft has a maximum speed of approximately 7km/h on land; however reduce to a safe speed to suit the conditions and terrain.
+As with any moving vehicle, appropriate care must be taken when driving the boat.
+The amphibious boat has a maximum speed of approximately 7km/h on land; however reduce to a safe speed to suit the conditions and terrain.